Top Priorities for 2025

 With this, DHBC is seeing tangible progress in becoming proactive partners with HRM, and also the Province, on everything that affects Downtown.

-DHBC's 2025-2026 Provincial Pre-Budget Submission, presented to the Honourable John Lohr, Nova Scotia Minister of Finance and Treasury Board - Tuesday, February 4, 2025.
+DHBC's 2025-2026 Provincial Pre-Budget Submission, submitted to the Honourable John Lohr, Nova Scotia Minister of Finance and Treasury Board - Tuesday, February 4, 2025.

 One of the four transformational moves outlined in the Vision document is "MOVE SMART," stating that getting to, and around Downtown is critical to its success!